-Table 6.7: Predicting Voter Turnout by Change in Early Voting Laws the number of days prior to the election early voting is allowed to begin in presidential and midterm years.
+The regression detailed in Table 6.8 looks at the relationship between voter turnout and the number of days prior to the election early voting is allowed to begin in presidential and midterm years.
 Predictions from the model are shown in Figure 6.5.
-In presidential years, there is higher turnout in counties in states that start early voting 14 days or fewer before election
+In presidential years, there is higher turnout in counties in states that start early voting 14 days or fewer before election day.
+Those that start it 8 to 14 days prior are predicted to have 1.4 percentage point higher turnout than counties in states with no early voting and counties in states that start early voting fewer than eight days prior to election day are predicted to have 3.6 percentage point